 In the event you were sentenced to serve time or paid a fine and were given credit for time served, the waiting period is different as well.
 Your Waco criminal defense attorney can explain which waiting period applies to you.

-If you have questions about how to get a DUI expunged in Texas, reach out to an experienced Waco criminal defense attorney at The Law Office of Simer & Tetens.
-Contact us online or call (254) 412-2300 to schedule an initial consultation.
+If you have questions about how to get a DUI expunged in Texas, reach out to an experienced Waco DWI / DUI defense attorney at The Law Office of Simer & Tetens today.